oracle-livelabs/apex/image-semantic-search/6-run-app/6-run-app.md

 ## Introduction

-In this lab, you run the APEX Social Media application and perform AI Search on the uploaded images.
+In this lab, you run the APEX Social Media application and perform Search on the uploaded images with text or image input queries.

 Estimated Time: 5 Minutes